mattpani/Chat-App/README.md

 # PlautProjekt

-TCP communication & Web app with basic servlets.
+TCP communication clinet-server.

-There is version with Spring Boot.
+There is version with Spring Boot web app.

 SpringBoot-Chat-App